Measuring

 Implementation

-To ensure whole-school consistency and progression, Mathematics is planned and sequenced using a combination of Mastering Number and White Rose in the EYFS and KS1, and the use of White Rose small step progression is continued into KS2.
+To ensure whole-school consistency and progression, Mathematics is planned using the White Rose in the EYFS and KS1, and the use of White Rose small step progression is continued into KS2.
 This is fully aligned with the National Curriculum.

 In EYFS, KS1 and KS2, maths challenges are presented with objects (concrete manipulatives) and pictorial representations.
 Lessons focus on both conceptual and procedural knowledge and the large majority of children progress through the curriculum content at the same pace.